Skip to content

 Projects

-David collected, and sold, architectural salvage.
+David had a keen interest in architecture.
+Not only did he build and renovate many houses he collected, and sold architectural salvage.
 Many of the barns you see on Brick Kiln Lane, now converted, housed his vast collection of doors, bricks, window frames and interesting architectural features and oddments.

 He kept some of the most interesting pieces for a use at a later date.
 That date never came so the Trust decided to re-construct them into some architectural features on site at the woodland.